 Anti-Modern Slavery Statement

-The JT Group is opposed to slavery and human trafficking and is committed to making meaningful improvements to sustainable workplace conditions and business practices.
+The JT Group is opposed to slavery and human trafficking and therefore, is committed to making meaningful improvements to sustainable workplace conditions and business practices.
 To read the full statement click here.

 At JT we take great pride in supporting local initiatives and charity requests.